top1944/duckuments/docs/atoms_85_fall2017_projects/13_sysid/12-final-project-report-sysid.md

 The chessboard was kept stationary at XY plane, (so $Z=0$ always) and camera was moved accordingly.
 This consideration helps us to find only $X$,$Y$ values.
 Now for $X$,$Y$ values, we can simply pass the points as $(0,0), (1,0), (2,0), ...$ which denotes the location of points.
 In this case, the results we get will be in the scale of size of chess board square.
 But if we know the square size, (Duckie chessboard $32 mm$), and we can pass in our case the values as $(0,0),(32,0),(64,0),...,$ we get the results in mm.

 For the pose estimation we need to know the extrinsic and extrinsic parameters of the camera.
-They can be loaded with the implemented load_camera_info() function.
+They can be loaded with the implemented load_camera_info() duckietown function.
 Intrinsic parameters are specific to a camera.
 It includes information like focal length ($f_x$,$f_y$), optical centers ($c_x$,$c_y$) etc. It is also called camera matrix.
 It is expressed as a 3x3 matrix: